 This was designed to give beginner investors a chance to grow their portfolios to the recommended $10,000 level.
 We encourage all clients to reach this level within 6 months so that the management fees don’t erode their returns.

-Our average client balance is around $50k, most clients are paying for 0.66% or less to us.
+On average, most clients are paying for 0.66% or less to us.
 This fee includes all brokerage, rebalancing and tax reporting.

 If someone DIY invests via a stockbroker they don’t usually get the benefit of expert ETF selection, auto rebalancing, and top-ups – which suit people who want to be more hands-off.